helm/charts/stable/concourse/README.md

 ## Configuration

-The following tables lists the configurable parameters of the Concourse chart and their default values.
+The following table lists the configurable parameters of the Concourse chart and their default values.

 | Parameter               | Description                           | Default                                                    |
 | ----------------------- | ----------------------------------    | ---------------------------------------------------------- |